-110 [I]inflation continually presented policymakers with the necessity of choosing which sector to favor in allocating credit [...].
-Deregulation offered a way to avoid this problem: removing controls meant that the market, rather than state officials, could do the choosing in distributing capital between competing sectors."
-Greta R Krippner, Capitalizing on Crisis: The Political Origins of the Rise of Finance (Cambridge, MA: Harvard University Press, 2011), p.
-139.
+First, explanations of the general inefficiency of planned economies fail to explain asymmetric deindustrialization in particular.
+The "CPE practice of hoarding labor on the job" contributed to their general inefficiency, but the question of microeconomic efficiency ("Do firms hoard surplus labor?") is separate from the question of an economy's sectoral composition ("Which fraction of the workforce market, rather than state officials, could do the choosing in distributing capital between competing sectors."
+Greta R. Krippner, Capitalizing on Crisis: The Political Origins of the Rise of Finance (Cambridge, MA: Harvard University Press, 2011), 139.

-111 See Kornai, The Socialist System: The Political Economy of Communism, chaps.
-15, 24, esp. pp. 570-4; Poznanski, Poland's Protracted Transition: Institutional Change and Economic Growth 1970-1994.
+105. See Kornai, Socialist System, chaps.
+15, 24, esp.
+570-74; Poznanski, Poland's Protracted Transition.
+106. Francis Spufford, Red Plenty (Minneapolis: Graywolf, 2010).